GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

     echo "0.5 0.4 Satellite" | pstext -R -Jx -F+f14p,Helvetica-Bold+jLM -O >> $ps
     #
     # Now we wonder if removing that large feature at 250 km would make any difference.
-    # We could throw away a section of data with $AWK or sed or head and tail, but we
+    # We could throw away a section of data with awk or sed or head and tail, but we
     # demonstrate the use of "trend1d" to identify outliers instead.
 We will fit a
     # straight line to the samp_ship.pg data by an iteratively-reweighted method and
     # save the weights on output.
 Then we will plot the weights and see how things